- Ad-Aware Free Antivirus+

 How to Remove Snap.Do Browser Hijacker

 Snap.Do developed by ReSoft LTD. is a tool that changes browser’s Home page and your default search engine to search.snapdo.com in IE, Mozilla and Chrome.
 Wikipedia mentions Snap.Do in its article about browser hijacking.
+To avoid browser hijacking in the future download Web Companion.

 Please find below a few facts about Snap.Do we would like to pay your attention to.